 CAP engages private legal practitioners and law students in domestic violence work in the earliest stages of their careers.
 Through year-round trainings at law schools and major law firms, CAP enables law school students and law firm associates to advocate for domestic violence victims entering family court to obtain orders of protection.

 When cases become contested, associates assume representation of the client under the close supervision of a senior staff attorney.
 CAP often initiates a career-long interest in domestic violence legal work among lawyers and students.

 The Campus Advocates Project (CAP II)

-The Campus Advocates Project (CAP II) provides legal consultation and representation to survivors of campus sexual or intimate partner violence.
+The Campus Advocates Project (CAP II) provides legal consultations and representation to student survivors of gender-based violence, including sexual violence.
 Services are offered to students considering the Title IX process, the criminal/ civil justice system, or seeking advice regarding their legal options.

 The Family Law Project

 Project attorneys represent survivors in obtaining orders of protection, child custody and visitation, and child support.

 The Immigration Intervention Project (IIP)

 Immigration status is often a barrier to families seeking to escape and overcome violence.
 IIP aims to aid gender violence survivors to prevail over these challenges by assisting them to secure and maintain lawful immigration status and obtain U.S. citizenship.